 Is Acupuncture Painful?

 Acupuncture in our office is not painful, in fact, most people find it very relaxing.
-We utilize a variety of methods to stimulate Acupuncture points including needles, laser, electrical stimulation, magnetic stimulation and acupressure.
+We utilize a variety of methods to stimulate Acupuncture points including needles, laser, mild electrical stimulation, magnetic stimulation and acupressure.
 If a person is averse to needles, the other methods of stimulation are equally effective.
-Pain relief is the number one use of Acupuncture.
-If you speak to someone who says they had Acupuncture and it was a painful experience, they probably had Acupuncture from a Traditional Chinese Medicine (TCM) Doctor, and it can be a very painful experience.
+Pain relief is actually the number one use of Medical Acupuncture in our office.
 Dr. Brown does a Japanese-inspired style of Medical Acupuncture which relieves pain, and doesn’t cause it.